-Over the past 5-years, there has been a fluctuation in the number of voltage findings.
-What remains consistent is that a majority of the findings are on street lights.
-Rhode Island Energy will notify municipalities that own street lights of this trend when the contact voltage scans are scheduled to be performed in those DCVRAs.
+Over the past 5-years, there has been a fluctuation in the number of contact voltage findings.
+What remains consistent is that most of the findings are on streetlights.
+Per the RI PUC Order 24263, the Company was directed to notify municipalities that own streetlights of the increasing trend in mobile events.
+Providence was notified May 23, 2024, by email.
+An email was also sent August 21, 2024, following up on Providence repairs.
+Although the overall percentage of streetlights with contact voltage has decreased when compared to historical figures, streetlights remain one of the most common assets where contact voltage is measured.
+Rhode Island Energy will notify municipalities that own streetlights of this trend when the contact voltage scans are scheduled to be performed in those DCVRAs.